WebEngineering-Univaq/WE_Lecture_Slides/english/XML_EN.md

 <!----------------- BEGIN SLIDE 005 -------------------------->
 > 005

-On the other hand, XML introduces some new complexity issue:
+On the other hand, XML introduces some new complexity issues:

 - XML documents, because of their textual structure and tags, tend to be much more large than the corresponding binary format.